 I then label them with who I have bought them for, and keep them in specific places in my home (cards=gift station, presents = all together under the bed!)

-As and when a special event comes around, I have the card and/or gift ready to be written, wrapped and sent.
+As and when a special event comes around, I have the card ready to be written and a gift ready to be wrapped – then sent.

 Easy!